Community Partnerships

 Common Room of the North

-We are currently working on a new oral history project with the Common Room of the Great North (formerly the Newcastle Mining Institute) that looks at the past, present and future of engineering in the North East of England.
-Interviews with current engineers, trainers and local businesses will investigate and assess the changing nature of engineering.
-This will add to the new oral history archive at the Common Room and contribute to a public exhibition when the building reopens in 2021.
+Through 2020, the Collective worked on a new oral history project with the Common Room of the Great North (formerly the Newcastle Mining Institute) looking at the past, present and future of engineering in the North East of England.
+Interviews with current engineers, trainers and local businesses investigated and assessed the changing nature of engineering.
+This added to the new oral history archive at the Common Room and contribute to a public exhibition when the building reopened in 2021.

 Visit the Common Room of the North's website here.